 At HealthPartners and Park Nicollet, our midwives believe that women’s bodies naturally know how to give birth.
 We encourage you to play an active role in your own care and partner with you through the progression of pregnancy, labor and birth, supporting a full range of birth options.

 Our group of certified nurse midwives (CNMs) was one of the first groups started in the Twin Cities area.
 With a record of safety and patient satisfaction, our CNMs have a master’s or doctorate degree in nursing.
 They also have board certification in midwifery through the American College of Nurse-Midwives.
 Coordinating care with doulas, nurses and OB-GYN doctors as needed, they support you and your growing family.

 Certified nurse midwives are well known for guiding women through birth, but they also help care for women through all stages of life.
 From adolescence and early adulthood through adulthood and beyond, our midwives provide a full range of services including:

-Many women start their relationships with our midwives during pregnancy.
+Many women choose a midwife for pregnancy care.
 Midwives work with mothers who have low-risk pregnancies, when the mother’s health is good and there are few or no complications.
 If certain factors make your pregnancy high-risk – like a preexisting health condition, a twin pregnancy or gestational diabetes that must be treated with insulin – your midwife will connect you with an OB-GYN who is an expert in complex prenatal care.

 At HealthPartners and Park Nicollet, our midwives work closely with our team of OB-GYNs and specialists to give you and your baby the right level of care if your needs change.
 We also welcome and work together with birth and postpartum doulas as part of your birth experience.
 If you would like to consider a doula for your birth, we can put you in touch you with available doulas.